r-scibo/r-scibo/README.md

 # 👋 Hi!

 ## Education:
-Bachelor: BSc in _Mathematical and Computing Sciences for Artificial Intelligence_ at Bocconi University in Milan.
+BSc in _Mathematical and Computing Sciences for Artificial Intelligence_ at Bocconi University in Milan.

 ##  Current Projects
 ### Biological Synapse Modelling